Ninein

 Ninein is a protein that in humans is encoded by the NIN gene.

+Function

 Ninein, together with its paralog Ninein-like protein is one of the proteins important for centrosomal function.
-This protein is important for positioning and anchoring the microtubules minus-ends in epithelial cells.
 Localization of this protein to the centrosome requires three leucine zippers in the central coiled-coil domain.
 Multiple alternatively spliced transcript variants that encode different isoforms have been reported.

+This protein is important for positioning and anchoring the microtubules minus-ends in epithelial cells.